keypom/keypom-docs/docs/Tutorials/Basics/nft-drops.md

 async function NFTDropKeypom(){
+// INITIALIZATION

 //      STEP 1: Initiate a NEAR connection.

 //      STEP 2: Mint NFTs

+// CREATING DROP AND TRANSFERRING NFTs

 //      STEP 3: Create NFT drop

 //      STEP 4: Transfer NFTs to Keypom
 }

 NFTDropKeypom()
 ```

+For this tutorial, steps 1 and 2 will be grouped under "[Initialization](nft-drops.md#initialization)" and steps 3 and 4 will be grouped under "[Creating drops and transferring NFTs](nft-drops.md#creating-drop-and-transferring-nfts)"

 ## Initialization
-In this section, the NEAR blockchain connection is set up and the NFTs will be minted to ensure you are transfering NFTs that *you* own.
-This will serve as the foundation for creating the drop and transfering ownership of the NFTs to Keypom.
+In this section, the NEAR blockchain connection is set up and the NFTs will be minted to ensure you are transferring NFTs that *you* own.
+This will serve as the foundation for creating the drop and transferring ownership of the NFTs to Keypom.

 The NEAR connection process is identical to the one seen in the creating a [Simple Drop](simple-drops.md#initialization).
 If you already own the NFTs you wish to add to the drop, there is no need to mint them here.